claudiofahey/hsk-docs/common/prepare-hadoop-vm.rst

     [user\@workstation ~]$ **ssh-keygen -t rsa**

 #.
-Copy the file isilon-hadoop-tools/etc/template-post.json to isilon-hadoop-tools/etc/mycluster1-post.json.
+Copy the file isilon-hadoop-tools/etc/template-\ |hsk_dst|\ -post.json to isilon-hadoop-tools/etc/mycluster1-post.json.

 #.
 Edit the file mycluster1-post.json with parameters that apply to your environment.